palikhov/translation-projects/README.md

 ## Boardgames

-All boardgames fully translated and implemented as Tabletop Simulator mods.
+All boardgames are fully translated and implemented as Tabletop Simulator mods.

 ### **New Angeles**
 https://steamcommunity.com/sharedfiles/filedetails/?id=1581968265